Get THE RACK DEMO

 Double het: A snake that carries two different hidden recessive genes.
 Example: Het Albino Het Piebald.

-• Chance of Albino Piebald (both genes visual): 25% x 25% = 6.25%
+When you breed two double hets together, the odds multiply.
+Chance of Albino Piebald (both genes visual): 25% x 25% = 6.25%.
+That is 1 in 16 eggs.

 Tracking Your Het Projects

 When you produce a clutch, recording which babies came from which pairing builds your proof-out records automatically.
-After a few seasons, you know exactly which animals are proven and which are still possible.
+After a few seasons, you know which animals are proven and which are still possible.

 Quick Reference: Common Het Scenarios